grafana/k6-docs/docs/sources/next/using-k6/k6-options/reference.md

 ## Quiet

 A boolean, true or false, that disables the progress update bar on the console output.
-Available in `k6 run` and `k6 cloud` commands.
+Available in `k6 run` and `k6 cloud run` commands.

 | Env | CLI             | Code / Config file | Default |
 | --- | --------------- | ------------------ | ------- |